-GRACE O’Malley is celebrated in Ireland as the original ‘Pirate Queen’, but the 16th century figure was also a remarkable leader respected not only by her own people but by her sworn enemy – the English.
+GRACE O’Malley is celebrated in Ireland as the original ‘Pirate Queen’, but the 16th century figure was also a remarkable leader respected not only by her own people but also by her sworn enemy – the English.

 Before her exploits were uncovered by historian Anne Chambers in the early 2000s, O'Malley had largely been airbrushed from history for not fitting the conventional norms of ‘womanhood’.